Why did Fruteria M Carmen fill a gap with her legendary store?

 Of course, most Spanish speakers and locals of Toscal Longuera with its 7000 inhabitants love Fruteria M Carmen.
 Many purchased fruit and vegetables there.
 Many were part of the British expatriates in Spain,

-such as the elderly Angus.
+such as the elderly, late Angus.
 Many were renters or owners of a holiday home in Tenerife in the Aparthotel Maritim, Hotel Panoramica Garden, Romantica 1 and Romantica 2 as well as Los Potreros.

 Generally, people from Spain don't like spicy food, contrary to the Portuguese.
 South Americans are different to an extent, while Carmen's Asian foods appealed mostly to North Europeans, such as the British and the Germans.
 Not all of Carmen's customers but, most were mad about exotic food, such as cooking bananas, sweet potatoes (batatas), yams, pumpkins and gourds, to name just some.
 Most were passionate chefs.